tanweijie123/tp/docs/UserGuide.md

 Examples:

-* Invoking `schadd c/1 s/1` after `schadd c/1 s/1` would not be allowed since the two Schedules are overlapping
+* You cannot invoke `schadd c/1 s/1` right after invoking `schadd c/1 s/1`  since the two Schedules are overlapping.
 * It is possible to have multiple Schedules of the same Session time as long as those Schedules are not associated with the same Client.
-This simply means there are multiple Clients attending the Session.
+This simply means that there are multiple Clients attending the Session.

 ### Editing a Schedule: `schedit`